huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cts_tracker.md

 In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.

 * `is_support_smn` -Specifies SMN support.

 * `topic_id` - The theme of the SMN service.